LPN to BSN Programs

 How Much Does a Nursing Major Make?

 A broad professional arena, the nursing field offers several specialization areas for nurses wanting to focus their careers or pursue a particular field of practice.
 Nursing specialties include geriatrics, mental health, ER, and critical care.
-According to the BLS, bachelor's-trained RNs earn a median annual salary of $73,300, much higher than the average of $39,810 for all professions.
-Master's-trained RNs, including nurse anesthetists and midwives, earn even higher median annual salaries of $115,800.
+According to the BLS, bachelor’s-trained RNs earn a median annual salary of $86,070.
+Master’s-trained RNs, including nurse anesthetists and midwives, earn even higher median annual salaries of $129,480.

 LPN-to-BSN Program Requirements